Sofie Hagen: Podcasts

 Hagen hosted Comedians Telling Stuff, a podcast series where they ask six questions of six comedians.
 The show began in August 2013 and ran for nine seasons before ending in 2016.
 Guests have included Susan Calman, Nick Helm, Richard Herring, Michael Legge, Josie Long, Colin Mochrie, Pappy's, Katherine Ryan, Ian Boldsworth and Arthur Smith, as well as younger comedians and comedians from Denmark.

 From December 2015 to December 2016, Hagen co-hosted The Guilty Feminist podcast with Deborah Frances-White.

 In 2016, Hagen created the Made of Human comedy podcast, in which they interview various comedians.
 The New Statesman named Made of Human one of their top 10 podcasts in 2017.
 The Blurt Foundation named Made of Human one of their top 10 podcasts in 2018.
 Hannah Parkinson from The Guardian interviewed Hagen about Made of Human when they visited Edinburgh and named it a top podcast from the Edinburgh Fringe Festival.
 Hagen has interviewed many notable guests including Cameron Esposito, Aisling Bea, Mark Watson, Lolly Adefope, Hari Kondabolu, Nish Kumar, Katherine Ryan, and Sara Pascoe.
 In 2020, Hagen changed the name of the Made of Human Podcast to Who Hurt You?.

 In 2018, Hagen created the Secret Dinosaur Cult podcast with fellow comedian Jodie Mitchell.
 Their episodes were recorded in front of a live audience in London, at their so-called cult meetings.
 The podcast ended on April 11, 2020 after 48 episodes, due to COVID.

-Beginning in 2020, Hagen began co-hosting a true crime podcast on BBC Radio 4, Bad People with criminal psychologist Julia Shaw.
+From 2020 to 2023, Hagen co-hosted a true crime podcast on BBC Radio 4, Bad People with criminal psychologist Julia Shaw.